-In the first and second quarter of 2013, a portion of the Sogou share options granted under the Sogou 2010 Share Incentive Plan and the Sohu Management Sogou Share Option Arrangement were exercised early, and the Sogou ordinary shares issued upon exercise were transferred to trusts with the original option grantees as beneficiaries.
-The trusts will distribute the Sogou ordinary shares to those beneficiaries in installments based on the vesting requirements under the option agreements.
+In the first and second quarter of 2013, a portion of the Sogou share options granted under the Sogou 2010 Share Incentive Plan and the Sohu Management Sogou Share Option Arrangement were exercised early, and the resulting Sogou ordinary shares issued upon exercise were transferred to trusts with the original option grantees as beneficiaries.
+The trusts will distribute the Sogou ordinary shares to those beneficiaries in installments based on the vesting requirements under the original option agreements.
 Although these trust arrangements caused a modification of the terms of these Sogou share options, the modification was not considered substantive.
-Accordingly, no incremental fair value related to these Sogou ordinary shares resulted from the modification, and the remaining share-based compensation expense for these Sogou ordinary shares will continue to be recognized over the original remaining vesting period.
+Accordingly, no incremental fair value related to these Sogou ordinary shares resulted from the modification, and the remaining share-based compensation expense for these Sogou ordinary shares continued to be recognized over the original remaining vesting period.

-As of March 31, 2017, options for the purchase of 11,370,000 Sogou ordinary shares granted under the Sogou 2010 Share Incentive Plan had been exercised early but had not been distributed to the beneficiaries of the trusts.
-All of the early-exercised Sogou ordinary shares that were distributed to those beneficiaries by the trusts in accordance with the vesting requirements under the option agreements have been included in the disclosures under the heading "Sogou 2010 Share Incentive Plan" above.
+As of June 30, 2017, 10,327,500 Sogou ordinary shares that were purchased upon the early exercise of options granted under the Sogou 2010 Share Incentive Plan remained unvested in accordance with the vesting requirements under the original option agreements.
+All Sogou ordinary shares purchased upon such early-exercise are included in the disclosures under the heading "Sogou 2010 Share Incentive Plan" and "Sohu Management Sogou Share Option Arrangement" above.

-Tencent Share-based Awards Granted to Employees Who Transferred to Sogou with Soso Search-related Businesses
+Tencent Share-based Awards Granted to Employees Who Transferred to Sogou with the Soso Search and Search-related Business

-Certain persons who became Sogou employees when Tencent's Soso search-related businesses were transferred to Sogou on September 16, 2013 had been granted restricted share units under Tencent's share award arrangements prior to the transfer of the businesses to Sogou.
-These Tencent restricted share units will continue to vest under the original Tencent share award arrangements provided the transferred employees continue to be employed by Sogou during the requisite service period.
-After the transfer of the Soso search-related businesses to Sogou, Sogou applied the guidance in ASC 505-50 to measure the related compensation expense, based on the then-current fair value at each reporting date, which is deemed to have been incurred by Tencent as an investor on Sogou's behalf.
+Certain persons who became Sogou employees when Tencent's Soso search and search-related businesses were transferred to Sogou on September 16, 2013 had been granted restricted share units under Tencent's share award arrangements prior to the transfer of the businesses.
+Following the transfer of the businesses, these Tencent restricted share units will continue to vest under the original Tencent share award arrangements provided the transferred employees continue to be employed by Sogou during the requisite service period.
+After the transfer of the Soso search and search-related businesses to Sogou, Sogou applied the guidance in ASC 505-50 to measure the related compensation expense, based on the then-current fair value at each reporting date, which is deemed to have been incurred by Tencent as an investor on Sogou's behalf.
 To determine the then-current fair value of the Tencent restricted share units granted to these employees, the public market price of the underlying shares at each reporting date was applied.
-Because Sogou is not required to reimburse Tencent for such share-based compensation expense, the related amount was recorded by Sogou as a capital contribution from Tencent.

-As of March 31, 2017, unvested Tencent restricted share unit awards held by these employees provided for the issuance of up to 40,300 ordinary shares of Tencent, taking into consideration a five-for-one split of Tencent's shares that became effective in May 2014.
-For the three months ended March 31, 2017 and 2016, share-based compensation expense of \$298 and \$0.3 million, respectively, related to these Tencent restricted share units was recognized in the Group's consolidated statements of comprehensive income.
-As of March 31, 2017, there was \$0.1 million of unrecognized compensation expense related to these unvested Tencent restricted share units.
-This amount is expected to be recognized over a weighted average period of 1.03 years.
+As of June 30, 2017, unvested Tencent restricted share unit awards held by these employees provided for the issuance of up to 40,300 ordinary shares of Tencent, taking into consideration a five-for-one split of Tencent's shares that became effective in May 2014.
+For the three and six months ended June 30, 2017, share-based compensation expense of \$0.3 million and \$0.3 million, respectively, related to these Tencent restricted share units was recognized in the Group's consolidated statements of comprehensive income.
+For the three and six months ended June 30, 2016, share-based compensation expense of \$0.5 million and \$0.8 million, respectively, related to these Tencent restricted share units was recognized in the Group's consolidated statements of comprehensive income.
+As of June 30, 2017, there was \$0.1 million of unrecognized compensation expense related to these unvested Tencent restricted share units.
+This amount is expected to be recognized over a weighted average period of 0.85 years.